jdcloudcom/en/documentation/Networking/Elastic-Network-Interface/Operation-Guide/VM-Configuration/ENI-Routing-Configuration.md

 **Note: The contents in square brackets are filled out by the user.**

 ## Operation Steps
-Step 1: Locate to the Target Virtual Machines in JD Cloud Console.
+Step 1: Locate to the Target Virtual Machines in JD Cloud & AI Console.

 Step 2: Remotely log on the target virtual machine via SSH.